corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/fast-feedback-with-the-simulator/kotlin-flow-test-code.md

    // A class to hold the arguments required to start the flow class MyFirstFlowStartArgs(val otherMember: MemberX500Name, val message: String)
    ```
-   Use the same class to specify that the message needs to go to Bob and the message should be "Hello Bob":
+   Use the same class to specify that the message should go to Bob:
    ```kotlin
    // Create an instance of the MyFirstFlowStartArgs which contains the request arguments for starting the flow val myFirstFlowStartArgs = MyFirstFlowStartArgs(bobX500, "Hello Bob")